July 2, 2025, 6:01 am | Read time: 5 minutes

 Optimal Location

-The location is crucial for temperature.
+The location is primarily crucial for temperature.
 Is the console regularly exposed to sunlight?
 Is it placed directly against a wall?
-Are other electronic devices nearby?
+Are there other electronic devices nearby?
 All these factors are important, as is the material of the surface on which the gaming console stands.
 Some materials, like certain fabrics, store heat particularly well.

 Ventilation